 German Shepherds are one of the most popular dog breeds in the US due to them being hardworking and very smart.
-However, without the correct dog food and lack of exercise, they can become overweight dogs very easily.
+But, with a poor diet and lack of exercise, these beloved dogs can become overweight and have health problems.

-The best dog food for German Shepherds is the Royal Canin Dry Kibble, which is specific for this breed and helps support the breed’s sensitive digestive system.
+The best dry dog food for German Shepherds is the Royal Canin Dry Kibble, which is specific for this breed and helps support the breed’s sensitive digestive system.

 The average German Shepherd can weigh between 70 and 100 LBS when they are fully grown.
 In order to maintain a healthy weight and support the joints and bones, you should ensure their diet is rich in fats, vitamins, minerals, proteins, and carbs.